wardi/jsonsquared/README.md

 ```

 You must use the Unicode-escaped versions of the special characters
 or your keys will be interpreted incorrectly.
-For your reference:
+For reference:

 Original | JSON Escaped
 --- | ---